softlion/WheelPicker-Samples/README.md

 ### Add the WheelPicker nuget

-- To your Forms project (netstandard, shared or PCL)
+- To your Forms project
-- On each platform project (Android, iOS)

 ### Initialize the library